ptolstoi-sr/DependenSee/docs/CommandLine.md

 If your path has spaces, you will need to enclose it in double quotes.

 Note that if a project inside this folder has a reference to a project that is outside of this folder, DependenSee WILL enumerate those folders.
-However this is not reccomended.
+However this is not recommended.
 Always run DependenSee on the root folder of your projects for consistent and correct results.

 ### Examples